- News & events

 - Faculty and Staff Resources

-Assistant Professor Assistant Scientific Director, BC Academic Health Science Network
+Assistant Professor Assistant Scientific Director - BC Academic Health Science Network, MSHRBC Scholar

-Assistant Professor, Assistant Scientific Director, BC Academic Health Science Network
+Assistant Professor, Assistant Scientific Director - BC Academic Health Science Network, MSHRBC Scholar

 Areas of interest

-Learning health systems, primary care, health policy, health workforce, virtual care and public/private roles for financing and delivery of health services.
+Primary care, health equity, health policy, health workforce, virtual care and public/private roles for financing and delivery of health services.

 - PhD, Population and Public Health, University of British Columbia